-Foot in the Door: Most of the people I know when asked to tell their success story, tells that what all good things they did in life to pave their way to the success.
-I noticed that most of them while telling their success story are in self appreciation mode discarding the other factors which played important role in their success.
-Forgetting how many times their ex-boss offered them a new job or they were struggling to find a new job and some how one opportunity which came their way, changed the course of their career and life.
+I have noticed that many of the people when asked to tell their success story, tell, what all good things they did in life to pave their way to the success.
+I also noticed that most of them while telling their success story are in the self-appreciation mode, discarding the other factors which played an important role in their success.
+Forgetting how many times their ex-boss offered them a new job or they were struggling to find a new job and somehow an opportunity which came their way changed the course of their career and life.

 Grammar right?
-Yes, grammar right… that means if you keep working hard & honestly, keep your learning curve in right direction by acquiring new skills and are able to keep your foot in the door at the right time.
+Yes, grammar right… that means if you keep working hard & honestly, keep yourself on a learning curve by acquiring new skills and are able to keep your foot in the door at the right time.

-Today I thank God for making me put my foot in the door, which not only introduced me to a new world of opportunities but also made me bold & fearless and threw me in the next orbit of my career.
-I patiently wait for the next door to put my foot in it.
+Today I thank God for making me put my foot in the door each time, which not only introduced me to a new world of opportunities but also made me bold & fearless and threw me in the next orbit of my career.
+I patiently wait for the next door, to put my foot in it.